gargpriyank/java-spring-mongodb-kafka-example/README.md

 # This spring boot application example connects to IBM Databases for MongoDB and IBM Event Streams (Kafka).
+It uses Kafka APIs and MongoDB reactive APIs.

 - [How to start the application](#how-to-start-the-application)
 - [How to build docker image](#how-to-build-the-docker-image)